-Estimated Fiscal Impact - Local Government Entities (other than the impact included in Tables A and B) (Prepared by Local Government Services, Louisiana Legislative Auditor)
+Estimated Fiscal Impact - Local Government Entities (other than the impact included in Tables A and B) (Prepared by Bradley Cryer, Director of Local Government Services)

 From time to time, legislation is proposed that has an indirect effect on administrative expenditures and revenues associated with local government entities (other than the impact included in Tables A and B).
 Table C shows the estimated fiscal administrative cost impact of the proposed legislation on such local government entities.
 A fiscal cost is denoted by "Increase" or a positive number.
 Fiscal savings are denoted by "Decrease" or a negative number.
-A revenue increase is denoted by "Increase" or a negative number.
-A revenue decrease is denoted by "Decrease" or a negative number.
+A revenue increase is denoted by "Decrease" or a negative number.